PADL/libbrowserid/gss-browserid.md

 The service principal name in this case is "host/www.browserid.org".

+### BrowserID invocation

+The GSS mechanism should call BrowserID.internal.get() with the composed audience URL and a callback that will return the assertion to the mechanism.
+As the GSS-API is synchronous, the mechanism implementation must block until the callback is invoked (strictly, this is an API and not a protocol issue).

-(It would be preferable to just encode the service principal name in a URN with the "gss:" prefix.)
+The siteName option SHOULD be set to the hostname component of the service principal name.

+The silent option MAY be used if the GSS credential is bound to a name.

+### Validation

+#### Expiry times

+The expiry and, if present, issued-at and not-before times of all elements in a backed assertion, MUST be validated.
+This applies equally to re-authentication assertions, public key assertions, and the entire certificate chain.

+The GSS context lifetime MUST NOT exceed the lifetime of the user's certificate.

+The lifetime of a re-authentication ticket MUST NOT exceed the lifetime of the user's certificate.
+The acceptor MUST validate the ticket expiry time when performing re-authentication.

+Message protections services such as GSS_Wrap() SHOULD be available beyond the GSS context lifetime for maximum application compatibility.

+**TODO** notes about clock skew recovery

+#### Audience

+If the credential passed to GSS_Accept_sec_context() is not for the identity GSS_C_NO_NAME, then it MUST match the unpacked audience (that is, the audience without the URN prefix and encoded claims dictionary).

+**TODO** notes about service principal name aliases

+#### Channel bindings

+If the acceptor passed in channel bindings to GSS_Accept_sec_context(), the assertion MUST contain a matching channel binding claim.
+(Only the application_data component is validated.)

+#### Signatures

+Signature validation on assertions is the same as for the web usage of BrowserID, with the addition that re-authentication assertions may be signed with a symmetric key.

+#### Replay cache

+The accept SHOULD maintain a cache of received assertions in order to guard against replay attacks.

 ### GSS-specific assertion claims

 These claims are included in the assertion sent to the acceptor and are authenticated by the initiator's private key and certificate chain.

 In a future specification, these may be present in the assertion directly.
 Currently they are encoded in the gss-encoded-claims component of the audience URL hostname, as described above.

 #### "cbt" (Channel Binding Token)